As plainly as it can be, in a developing or growing economy, demand across all goods and services far outstrips supply.

 Now imagine this scenario applying to just about everything that is immediately within your reach.
 Perhaps, one can consider the rice cooker which we take for granted.

 Manually cooking rice is inconsistent.
-Imagine the first time the rice cooker hit the market and everyone wanted one and no one supplier could satisfy the demand immediately.
+Imagine the first time the rice cooker hit the market in Singapore decades ago and everyone wanted one.
+Yet no one supplier could satisfy the demand immediately.
 Not everyone has lived through that period but some who have are still around.

 The insatiable demand would have persisted then, and it would be hungry for upgraded and better versions of the original rice cooker before the market became saturated.